rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Quality Control

-TVSettings HAL must pass coverity scan verification periodically without any issue.
+TV Settings HAL implementation should perform static analysis, our preferred tool is Coverity.

+- Have a zero-warning policy with regards to compiling.
+All warnings should be treated as error.
-Use memory analysis tools like Valgrind to identify memory leaks/corruption introduced by HAL and underneath SOC software.
+- Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
+- HAL Tests will endeavour to create worst case scenarios to assist investigations

 ## Licensing